-We all loved Rene, Zach’s mom — she was thoughtful, caring, and had a great sense of humor.
+We all loved Rene, Zach’s mom — she was thoughtful, caring, and had a great sense of humour.

 The truth was, we all felt a bit sorry for her, too.
 She and her husband had a less than stellar marriage and she’d had a difficult pregnancy with no help or encouragement from him.

-We tried to rationalize Zach’s behavior and connect it to the lack of nurturing from his dad and the fact that Rene had had such a difficult time having him.
+We tried to rationalize Zach’s behaviour and connect it to the lack of nurturing from his dad and the fact that Rene had had such a difficult time having him.

 Still, it was pretty challenging to have Zach around our own kids — after all, how do you deal with your friend’s misbehaving child, without offending her?